-- Advanced fuel cycles are not likely to be implemented in Canada on a commercial scale in the near future. - The introduction of SMRs in Canada would result in new used fuel waste types that will need to be managed.
-The impact of these potential new wastes on the NWMO program will need to be evaluated as part of the consideration of the SMR technologies. - >>> Waste arising from advanced fuel cycles would be managed by the NWMO in a manner that is safe, socially acceptable, technically sound, environmentally responsible, and economically feasible. - The NWMO will continue maintaining a watching brief on advanced fuel cycle developments that could have an impact on Canada's future waste management requirements.
+- There continues to be international interest and research in new fuel cycles, but no technical breakthroughs that change the previous conclusion regarding the APM approach for management of present Canadian used nuclear fuel. - The introduction of SMRs in Canada would result in small quantities of new used fuel waste types that will need to be managed.
+The impact of these potential new wastes on the NWMO program will need to be evaluated as part of the consideration of the SMR technologies. - Waste arising from advanced fuel cycles would be managed by the NWMO in a manner that is safe, socially acceptable, technically sound, environmentally responsible, and economically feasible. - The NWMO will continue maintaining a watching brief on advanced fuel cycle developments that could have an impact on Canada's future waste management requirements.